 The present sitting capacity is 400 users at once.
 The main Library will be able to accommodate 800 students at once when it is fully furnished.
-In addition the Institute has the electronic library (e-Library) that can accommodate 80 students at once.
+In addition the institute has the electronic library (e-Library) that can accommodate 80 students at once.
 The main Library also offers e-library services which are used by almost 100 students a day.
-Furthermore, the Institute has installed wireless internet in its campus which enable students to access e-learning materials using either smart phones or laptops wherever they are within the Institute campus .
+Furthermore, the institute has installed wireless internet in its campus which enables students to access e-learning materials using either smart phones or laptops wherever they are within the institute campus .

-The library unit has a number of governing regulations and disciplines of which every user has to abide with.
+The library unit has a number of governing regulations and disciplines of which every user has to abide by.
 These regulations are aimed at making sure that all users are served proportionally.

 - Silence must be observed in the library

 - Smoking is not permitted in the library

 - The use of matches or open light in any part of the library is prohibited